Moore Regional Hospital

 For more information, call (910) 715-6000 or (866) 861-7485 toll-free.

-Provide companionship for lonely patients, provide emotional support for patients, their caregivers and their families , sit with patients for a few hours to allow a caregiver to take a break , transport patients to and from appointments or errands , run errands for patients/caregivers , deliver supplies or medications.
+Provide companionship for lonely patients, provide emotional support for patients, their caregivers and their families , sit with patients for a few hours to allow a caregiver to take a break , run errands for patients/caregivers and deliver supplies.

 Patient/Family Volunteers at the Hospice House